OleHolmNielsen/ITwiki/docs/Lenovo_BIOS_settings.rst

   Note that the ports' MAC_address_ are different for the different Ethernet ports!

 * Select ``Obtain Hostname from DHCP``.
-  Alternatively, change the ``Host Name`` field to the BMC's DNS_ name.
+  Alternatively, change the ``Host Name`` field to the BMC_'s DNS_ name.

-* In the ``Ethernet Configuration`` field ``Method`` menu change the setting to ``DHCP enabled`` in stead of the default ``First DHCP, then static IP`` so that the BMC does not fall back to an unreachable private IP-address!
+* In the ``Ethernet Configuration`` field ``Method`` menu change the setting to ``DHCP enabled`` in stead of the default ``First DHCP, then static IP`` so that the BMC_ does not fall back to an unreachable private IP-address!

 * Set ``IPv6`` to ``Disabled``.